artemas-radik/hierviz/README.md

 Hierviz provides tools for working with hierarchical category data.
 It includes functions for:

-- Flattening nested categories into fully qualified names
+- Flattening nested categories into full names
 - Creating line charts to visualize trends across categories
 - Generating change tables to analyze period-over-period changes